Die Hauptstadt, Capricorn

 “Don’t be worried, my dear Cadence!”
 Maria sang as she approached the windowsill.
 “I took care of that!”

 Cadence arched a brow.
-What the hell does that mean…?
+What does that mean, sunshine…?
 Anyways.
 She turned to Ludwig.
 “Anyway, why’ve they got ya separated from the other loyal folk?
 In such a nice place too?
 Have ya seen the lieutenant?
 Ya seen, Nico?”
 She glanced at Jericho.
 “And Alice—the peacekeeper?”

 Ludwig nodded, studying her very carefully.
 “I saw most of them when the military police rounded us together in some interrogation room—Captain Weingartner and Major General von Spiel too.
-Not the peacekeeper though.
+Not the peacekeeper.
 She wasn’t detained with us.
 I haven’t seen her since we were rounded up.”